zahiraIi/SJSU-ASCE-Website/README.md

      - General photos go in: `photos/`

 4. **Important notes**:
+   - DO NOT EXCEED THE 10GB SPACE IN THE FOLDER (OR ELSE WILL BE CHARGED MONEY --> DELETE OLD FILES IF NECCESARY)
    - 📝 Image files should be in JPG or PNG format
    - 📊 Keep file sizes under 1MB (compress large images before uploading)
    - 🏷️ Use simple file names without spaces or special characters